Bedrock-OSS/bedrock-wiki/docs/entities/boat-entities.md

 ## Using Runtime Identifiers

-You can [read more about runtime identifiers here](/entities/runtime-identifier).
+You can read more about runtime identifiers [here](/entities/runtime-identifier).
 Using runtime identifiers, you can implement most of the boat's hard-coded behaviors.
 However, your boat won't rotate with you, and it will always face North.

 ## Using Components

 Currently, the best way to create a boat entity is by using components.
 1.16 introduced new components that we can use to our advantage: `minecraft:behavior.rise_to_liquid_level` and `minecraft:buoyant`.
 Striders use the first one in vanilla to make them float on lava, but we can repurpose it for water as well.

-## 1st method: `minecraft:behavior.rise_to_liquid_level`
+## 1st method: minecraft:behavior.rise_to_liquid_level

-<CodeHeader></CodeHeader>
+<CodeHeader>BP/entities/bar</CodeHeader>

 ```json
 {